TulevaEE/onboarding-service/README.md

 [Kotlin](https://github.com/pinterest/ktlint#-with-intellij-idea)

-If you don't want to run epis-service, then you can mock use `mock` spring profile, and adjust `MockEpisService` to your needs.
+If you don't want to run epis-service, then you can use `mock` spring profile to mock EpisService, and adjust `MockEpisService` to your needs.

 ### Common Issues